dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 ```c
 int get_mounpoint_id(char *path);
 ```

+If the above function fail it should return a negative number (i.e. -1) to let the caller know that something didn't worked (it should always return at least 0 in a single root implementation).

 #### Absolute vs relative path

 Even though the concept of absolue and relative path, should be alresady known, it could be a good idea to understand how it works from a fs point of view.